All Episodes

 Leave Santa alone.

-You know the thing about these liberals, they just it has to be misery all the time.
+You know the thing about these liberals, there has to be misery all the time.

 And if anybody's offended, we've got to stop whatever's doing to offend them.